apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News

+#### August 25th, 2016: Apache Jackrabbit Oak 1.0.33 released
+Jackrabbit Oak 1.0.33 is a patch release that contains fixes and improvements over the previous 1.0.x release.
+See the [downloads](downloads.html#oak1.0) page for more details

 #### August 22th, 2016: Apache Jackrabbit FileVault 3.1.28 released
 Jackrabbit FileVault 3.1.28 is current stable release of the recently donated repository content synchronization tool.
 See the